ppaml-op3/insomnia/README.md

     Note that installing the upstream dependencies may take a significant amount of time.

+    Note 2: At the moment you may need to change the first command to

+        $ cabal install --only-dependencies --constraint 'blaze-markup < 0.6.3'

+    due to some upstream issues.

 5. Try an example

-        $ dist/build/Insomnia/insomnia u.ism
+        $ dist/build/Insomnia/insomnia seismology0.ism

-    The expected output is a message that the file typechecked okay, followed by a pretty-printing of the source code, followed by the state of the type unification algorithm at the end of typechecking.
+    The expected output is a message that the file typechecked okay, followed by a pretty-printing of the source code, followed by the state of the type unification algorithm at the end of typechecking, followed by something like:

+        Demodularizing
+        insomnia: src/Insomnia/Interp/ToLam.hs:(363,3)-(374,71): Non-exhaustive patterns in case

+    (Sorry, the backend is a work in progress)